hc0d3r/syscall64ref/readme.md

 # syscall64ref

-Search for x64 system calls numbers and function prototype using man pages
+Search for x64 system calls and function prototype using man pages

 ## examples